-The Delaware Court of Chancery (the "Chancery Court") decides on all matters concerning equity, with the most common form of equity being a shareholder's interest in a business entity.
-This legal venue is commonly regarded as the leading forum for deciding disputes involving matters related to the merger, acquisition, and/or recapitalization of Delaware corporations.

-As a result of the large number of business entities organized in the state of Delaware, this court has become an authoritative voice on matters relating to business valuation and security analysis.
+Understanding the Courts' Treatment of Synergistic Value Arising from Transactional Disputes he Delaware Court of Chancery (the Chancery Court) decides on all matters concerning equity, with the most common form of equity being a shareholder's interest in a business entity.
+This legal venue is commonly regarded as the leading forum for deciding disputes involving matters related to the merger, acquisition, and recapitalization of Delaware corporations.
+As many business entities organize in Delaware, this court has become an authoritative voice on matters relating to business valuation and securities analysis.

-Other courts, such as the Superior Court of New Jersey, Appellate Division (collectively, the "courts"), have modeled their respective equityrelated statutes on the Chancery Court.
-These courts look to Delaware law for guidance on appraisal issues in shareholder disputes.

-Given its vast understanding of valuation-related matters, litigators and valuation analysts often look to the Chancery Court for guidance on how business interests are to be valued for purposes of dissenting shareholder actions.
+Other courts, such as the Superior Court of New Jersey, Appellate Division, have modeled their equity-related statutes on the Chancery Court, and they look to Delaware law for guidance on appraisal issues in shareholder disputes.
+Likewise, litigators and valuation analysts often look to the Chancery Court for guidance on how business interests are to be valued for purposes of dissenting shareholder actions.